Insurance Times asks experts about challenges brokers face and what can be done to mitigate evolving threats

 Ian Hughes, chief executive, Consumer Intelligence

-Brokers are already facing a number of complex challenges, particularly with the implementation of the Consumer Duty regulations impacting key revenue streams like fees and charges.
+Brokers are already facing a number of complex challenges, particularly with the implementation of the Consumer Duty regulations impacting key revenue streams, such as fees and charges.

 This period is challenging brokers to profoundly reassess their value propositions and operational models.
 Over the last year, premium levels have escalated and underwriter capacity has tightened.

-Brokers, in niche markets, have found it increasingly difficult to secure cover.
+Brokers operating in niche markets have found it increasingly difficult to secure cover.
 This is exacerbated by a noticeable contraction in the number of available underwriters.

 In addition, the resurgence of major players in the direct insurance market, such as Allianz and Direct Line Group, is poised to intensify competition significantly.

-The recent merger of Atlanta and Markerstudy is a prime example of market consolidation that could potentially monopolise capacity, further squeezing smaller brokers and reshaping competitive dynamics.
+The recently confirmed merger of Atlanta and Markerstudy in March 2024 is a prime example of market consolidation that could potentially monopolise capacity, further squeezing smaller brokers and reshaping competitive dynamics.

 To face these challenges head-on, brokers must double down on their client servicing capabilities and deepen relationships with underwriters.

-This involves not only managing existing capacities more effectively, but also innovating in customer engagement without the large-scale digital transformations that larger directs can afford.
+This involves not only managing existing capacities more effectively, but also innovating customer engagement without the large-scale digital transformations that larger firms can afford.

 Adam Beckett, chief distribution officer, Ageas